deciduously/music/post.md

 }
 ```

 This should print an endless loop of random numbers between 0 and 255 inclusive until you kill the process.
+Be careful messing with this particular `Iterator` - a lot of those library functions we mentioned are really assuming your list is _NOT_ infinite.
+This is not [lazily-evaluated](https://en.wikipedia.org/wiki/Lazy_evaluation), so something like `RandomBytes::last()` will sit there and call `next()` until your struct tells it it needs to stop somehow (which it does not ever do).
+It does not bode well for anything else you had planned for the rest of this process.

 ### Mapping Bytes To Notes